 Noise.
-There are many culprits of noisiness here.
-There is the train, the bars, the cars blaring rap with an earthshaking bass and peeling out with no muffler, the fiestas, the college parties, and of course, the nightly fireworks show at Disneyland.
-However, all that pales in comparison to living underneath a two bedroom apartment with six kids and no bedtime.
-Apartment features such as daycares, pools, and playgrounds will also contribute to your background noise, so unless you love the constant laughter, crying, screeching, and yelling of children, try to find a nice quiet unit far away from these areas of the complex.
+Apartment features such as daycares, pools, and playgrounds will contribute to your background noise, so unless you love the constant laughter, crying, screeching, and yelling of children, try to find a nice quiet unit far away from these areas of the complex.

 Parking.
 Anaheim is easily one of the most difficult places to find an apartment with decent parking.
-The number of available spaces for residents and guests can be maddening and many residents end up having to make their guests park miles away, often in dangerous areas.
+The number of available spaces for residents and guests can be maddening and many residents end up having to make their guests park miles away.
 Other residents face danger when going into their own dimly-lit underground parking garages, many of which flood every rainy season.
-Ask about parking, second only to security.
+Ask about parking.

 Management.
-In a city overrun with kids, gangs, parties and fiestas, cheap apartment buildings, graffiti, and pests of all kinds, it’s key to know who your property manager is and how good they are at their job.
-You want to find that super-hero of a manager who deals with noise, crime, drunken confrontations, mold, infestations, trash, and all the maintenance issues that can really make life rough, such as a broken toilet or a flooded garage.
+It’s key to know who your property manager is and how good they are at their job.
+You want to find that super-hero of a manager who deals with all of the issues that can really make life rough, such as a broken toilet or a flooded garage.
 Make sure your apartment manager is present and hands-on when enforcing necessary restrictions, especially the number of people allowed to live in one apartment.
 This is often the root of all evil when renting in Anaheim, from the number of available parking spaces, to the presence of unsavory neighbors, to the noise level of having a group of kids, teenagers, or adults raising hell throughout the night.

 Neighborhoods, Nooks, and Crannies

 North Euclid.
-Just north of downtown, this area has its fair share of crime.
 If you’re attracted by the prices of this area, then try to find a street filled with families, and an apartment complex where people go to work during the day.
 It is a highly desirable area for those working in the resort district and at Angel Stadium.
-Also, be sure to check out DK's donuts while you're in the hood. $ - $$$
+Also, be sure to check out DK's donuts while you're in the hood.

 Historic District.
-The areas surrounding downtown can be a little rough.
-But, with the ice skating rinks, the art crawls, the music, the farmer's market, the car shows, and the Center Street Promenade, it is certainly a popular place to be.
-Old downtown is located between North, South, East, and West Streets, with newly built places located throughout the rest of the area. $$$ - $$$$$
+With the ice skating rinks, the art crawls, the music, the farmer's market, the car shows, and the Center Street Promenade, it is certainly a popular place to be.
+Old downtown is located between North, South, East, and West Streets, with newly built places located throughout the rest of the area.

 Platinum Triangle.
 The area surrounding Angel Stadium is the Platinum Triangle district.
-Apartments here can get pretty expensive, but the luxury and safety are worth the price.
+Apartments here can get pretty expensive, they are worth the price.
 Features like organized social events, movie theaters, gyms with free private fitness trainers, and resort-style pools and public areas make for an extremely spoiled lifestyle.
 The one downside comes with the ridiculous game day traffic around Angel Stadium.
-Going a couple of miles for a quick beer run can end up taking hours. $$$$$
+Going a couple of miles for a quick beer run can end up taking hours.

 Anaheim Hills.
-By far the safest neighborhood... and by far the most expensive.
+This is by far the most expensive neighborhood.
 The people of the hills are your typical Orange County reality show cliché.
 Rich families in mansions with pools and tennis courts will be your neighbors.
-But, it's all good because any apartments you find around here are sure to be just as luxurious. $$$$$
+But, it's all good because any apartments you find around here are sure to be just as luxurious.

 Best of Luck